stanislaw/stanislaw.github.io/content/pages/About.rst

 Intro
 -----

 Hello, my name is Stanislav!
-I am a software engineer who has specialized in spacecraft avionics software in the space industry for the past few years.
+I am a software engineer who specializes in spacecraft avionics software in the space industry for the past few years.
 Prior to that, I worked as a web and mobile application developer.